Ankama/phonegap-sysinfo/README.md

-# Sysinfo
+# phonegap-sysinfo

-> Sysinfo plugin for android (iOS and WP in progress) allow you to get information about memory available, total... and number of CPU Cores, max frequency for each cores
+> Sysinfo plugin for android (iOS and WP in progress) allow you to get information about memory (avail, total...) and cpu (count cores, frequency)

 ## Installation: